MAnalytics/opitools/README.md

 ### Performing analysis

-Assuming that we want to assess the impacts of a secondary subject B inherent in the document on the original subject A (for which OTD is downloaded), we need to first identify keywords that are used to reference the subject B in the OTD.
+Assuming that we want to assess the impacts of another subject inherent in the document (secondary subject B) on the original subject A (for which OTD is downloaded), we need to first identify keywords that relate to subject B in the OTD.
 A user can employ any relevant analytical approach in order to identify such keywords, e.g. using frequency analysis of terms within the document.
-A user can then collate and prepare those keywords in the same format as the `covid_keys` data supplied with the `opitools` package.
-The `covid_keys` data include keywords that relate to the COVID-19 pandemic (as a secondary subject) of the `policing_otd` data.
-The keyword data can be accessed by typing:
+A user should then collate and prepare those keywords in the same format as the `covid_keys` data, which is also accessible through the `opitools` package.
+The `covid_keys` data shows keywords that relate to the COVID-19 pandemic (as a secondary subject) of the `policing_otd` data.

 ```r